fleason/wikiDemo/README.md

 	Update apt-get
 	Install apache2
-	Install php5 and some tools
+	change the default http port if other than 80 and restart apache2 Install php5 and some tools

 Pauses at this point to show that your IP address shows that apache is installed.